Costa Rica Digital Nomad Visa — 2026 Update

 This is one of the most important requirements.

-You must demonstrate a minimum monthly income of $3,000 USD for individual applicants, or $4,000 USD if applying with dependents.
-This income must be:
+You must demonstrate a minimum monthly income of $3,000 USD for individual applicants or $4,000 USD for families, consistently confirmed in the 2026 official guidance.

-Accompanied by a sworn affidavit, notarized or certified by a CPA or Public Notary, and apostilled or legalized
+It must be supported by a sworn affidavit, notarized or certified by a CPA or Public Notary

 Private Health Insurance

-You’ll need to show proof of international health insurance that covers your entire stay in Costa Rica.
+You’ll need to provide proof of valid health insurance covering your entire stay in Costa Rica.

 Minimum coverage of $50,000 USD

-Coverage must apply to you and any dependents
+Coverage must include you and any dependents included in your application

 Travel insurance is not accepted; it must be long-term residency health insurance.
 You can find our recommendations for the best health insurance plans for digital nomads here.